Bancroft, Nebraska: Economy

 The two leading employers in Bancroft are governmental: the Village of Bancroft, and Bancroft Public Schools.
 The larger private employers include Renz Electric, a plumbing, heating, and electric contracting firm with 15 employees; and Triple C Products, a manufacturer of agricultural implements with 12 employees.

 Tourism is an important facet of Bancroft's economy; the Neihardt Center draws visitors from all over the country.
 Annual events at the Center include a scholarly conference the last Saturday in April and an outdoor Neihardt Day festival held the first Sunday in August.

 Education and media

 The Bancroft and Rosalie schools merged into Bancroft-Rosalie Public Schools in 1982.
 The combined district is based in Bancroft.
 In 1999, the junior-senior high school had an enrollment of 164 pupils.

+In March 2024, a $17 million bond issue passed, which would drastically expand the current building in Bancroft.

 The Bancroft Public Library has a collection of 8,170 volumes.

 Neihardt's newspaper, the Bancroft Blade, was absorbed by the Wisner, Nebraska Wisner News-Chronicle in 1954.